volosoft/abp-commercial-docs/en/others/penetration-test-report.md

 **Explanation:**

 This vulnerability was reported as a **positive** alert because the application ran in `Development` mode.
 ABP Framework throws exceptions for developers in the `Development` environment.
 We set the environment to `Production` and re-run the test, then the server sent a *500-Internal Error* without the error disclosed.
 Therefore this alert is **false-positive**.
-Further information can be found in the following issue: [github.com/abpframework/abp/issues/14177](https://github.com/abpframework/abp/issues/14177).
+Further information can be found in the following issue: [github.com/abpframework/abp/issues/14177](https://github.com/abpframework/abp/issues/14177#issuecomment-1268206947).

 ### Cookie No `HttpOnly` Flag [Risk: Low] — Positive (No need for a fix)

-* *[GET] — https://localhost:44349 (and there are several URLs)*
+* *[GET] — https://localhost:44349 (and other several URLs...)*
-* *[GET] — https://localhost:44349/Abp/Languages/Switch?culture=ar&returnUrl=%2FAccount%2FForgotPassword%3FreturnUrl%3D%2522%252F%253E%253Cxsl%253Avalue-of%2520select%253D%2522system-property(%2527xsl%253Avendor%2527)%2522%252F%253E%253C!--&uiCulture=ar (and there are several URLs)*
+* *[GET] — https://localhost:44349/Abp/Languages/Switch?culture=ar&returnUrl=%2FAccount%2FForgotPassword%3FreturnUrl%3D%2522%252F%253E%253Cxsl%253Avalue-of%2520select%253D%2522system-property(%2527xsl%253Avendor%2527)%2522%252F%253E%253C!--&uiCulture=ar (and other several URLs...)*
 * *[GET] — https://localhost:44349/Abp/ApplicationConfigurationScript*

 **Description:**